jsonerrorsapihttpdebugging

 javascript

-// axios automatically adds Content-Type: application/json
+// CORRECT — axios auto-sets Content-Type: application/json

-await axios.post('/api/orders', payload);
+await axios.post("/api/orders", payload);

-await axios.post('/api/orders', JSON.stringify(payload), {
+await axios.post("/api/orders", payload, {

 });

-Fix in Python requests
+Fix: Python requests Library

 python